Khiladi (2022 film)

 Khiladi is a 2022 Indian Telugu-language action thriller film written and directed by Ramesh Varma who co-produced it with Satyanarayana Koneru under A Studios.
 The film stars Ravi Teja, Unni Mukundan, Arjun Sarja, Meenakshi Chaudhary, Dimple Hayathi, Thakur Anoop Singh, Sachin Khedekar and Nikitin Dheer in pivotal roles.

 Initially scheduled to be released on 28 May 2021, it was indefinitely postponed due to the COVID-19 pandemic in India.
-Soundtrack and score of the film is composed by Devi Sri Prasad.
+Soundtrack and score of the film are composed by Devi Sri Prasad.
 Released theatrically along with a Hindi dubbed version on 11 February 2022, the film received mixed to negative reviews from critics and underperformed at the box office.

 Plot

-Bala Singham is a crime boss who sends a container of ₹10000 crore to India to bribe the MLAs to place his father, Guru Singham as the next CM.
+Bala Singham is a crime boss who sends a container of ₹10000 crore to India to bribe the MLAs to back his father, Guru Singham as the next CM.
 Pooja is a criminologist who learns about Mohan Gandhi as a part of her research, who was convicted of killing his whole family, except for his daughter.
-She meets him in the prison, but he refuses to talk to her.
+She meets him in prison, but he refuses to talk to her.
 While seeing him and his daughter's bond, she promises to help him get bail if he narrates his story, to which Gandhi agrees.

 Past: Gandhi is an orphan, who is raised by a successful businessman, Rajashekhar and became the General Manager of the company.
 He lives a happy life with his wife Chitra and their daughter.
 CBI officer Arjun arrests Rajashekhar in a money laundering case linked with the same ₹10000 crore orchestrated by Bala Singam.
 Guru Singham places two choices for Gandhi: finding the money or letting his family get killed.
 Gandhi confronts Rajashekhar and learns that Rajashekhar did this to return the favour to Guru Singam, who helped him during his days.
 Gandhi secretly meets Rajasekhar and decodes the location of the money.

 After confirming the same, Gandhi first informs the Home Minister, who informs the same to David (who also wants a share of the money).
 The Home Minister orders to kill Rajashekhar inside the custody and transports the money.
 David robs the money, replaces it with fake currency midway, and burns down the container.
 Arjun finds a note and is proven fake after forensic analysis.
 David, who was constantly instructed over the phone via an unknown person, kills Gandhi's family except his daughter, but the latter takes the blame to save his daughter.

 Present: Pooja arranges a bail using her father's name, DGP Jayaram, to perform final rites to his father-in-law.
 After learning this, Arjun and Jayaram try to stop him, but Gandhi escapes.
 Pooja, to her shock, finds that Gandhi's supposedly dead family members are alive and are a part of his crew, where it is revealed that Gandhi is a Dubai-based con artist whose sole aim is to fool everyone and rob the money.
 Arjun was sent to arrest him in Dubai.